lyon-esport/AdminAFK-registration/README.md

 - Toornament status : Display if Toornament API is available
 - API configurations : Display if API configurations are properly configured
 - Webhook : Display if your webhook, subscription are properly configured

+#### Manual check

+If you have registrations in pending because you forgot to update Toornament ID on the website before opening registration or Toornament servers are busy, a button will be available to force a manual check of all registrations and will accept/refuse/ignore registrations who meets requirements.

 #### Toornament API configuration